matrixise/www.wirtel.be/content/post/contribution-to-pythonireland.md

   - ireland
   - limerick
   - contribution
+image: /images/python-ireland.png
 ---

+# Contribution to Python Ireland
-At the end of February, I was in Limerick to help the [PythonIreland](https://python.ie) team for the PyCon Limerick held there during the weekend of February 29th.
+At the end of February, I was in Limerick to help the [Python Ireland](https://python.ie) team for the PyCon Limerick held there during the weekend of February 29th.

 And because I wanted to help them, I have started to rewrite the web site of PyCon Limerick 2020.
 The current version of PyCon Limerick uses a Wordpress instance, I have no issues with the set up.
 But I prefer to work with a static site, and with some other members of the team, I have started to work on a static version with [Hugo](https://gohugo.io).